-Haha I’ve actually been engaged for a really long time (November 9, 2014) and we are tying the knot in mid-October 2016…
+I got engaged on (November 9, 2014) and we tied the knot in mid-October 2016.

 I think it's so wrong to judge and assume that you know what's going on in a persons life based on their wedding timeline.

 The truth is, our engagement was long, not because my fiance and I were having issues, but because my mother and I were.
 We'd been on rocky terrain for years.
 I spent the first year of my engagement emotionally preparing myself that she wouldn't come to my wedding.
 While all of the juicy details of that is probably an entirely different post… a blessing actually came from drawing out the wedding planning process: It was relatively stress-free!

 That's right!
 I have found wedding planning overall to be totally stress free.

 [RELATED] 5 Ways My Wedding Was Different Than I Imagined

 3 Reasons to Have a Long Engagement

 Benefit of a long engagement #1: Narrows your guest list